 Bolts and washers fitted to metal flanges shall comply with AS/NZS 4087.
 All carbon steel bolts should be no less than class 8.8 and should be hot dip galvanised.
+All stainless steel bolts shall be grade 316 or PERN>=20.

 Washers shall be installed under both nuts and bolt heads.
 Washers shall be of the same material as the bolt and fitting.
-Wherever they are different, they shall be isolated from dissimilar materials by inserting nylon washers between the differing surfaces (including where metallic flanges are coated to AS/NZS 4158 "Thermal-bonded polymeric coatings on valves and fittings for water industry purposes").
+Wherever they are different, they shall be isolated from dissimilar materials by inserting nylon washers between the differing surfaces (including where metallic flanges are coated to AS/NZS 4158 "Thermalbonded polymeric coatings on valves and fittings for water industry purposes").
 Washers shall be appropriately sized for the bolt diameter and be a minimum 3mm thickness, increased to 5mm for bolts greater than M24.
 Bolt torque shall be between 60-65% of proof stress for the diameter of bolt when tightened, adjusted by the manufacturer's recommended surface treatment/condition factor for the bolt thread.